microsoft/Trieste/samples/infix/beyond-infix.md

 Because the rest of Infix's structure operates using `In(Expression)`, and because we want to be able to use `Expression` as a marker for nodes that are already known to be expressions (as opposed to unparsed operators and such), we wanted another way to mark an expression as "it might be a tuple".

 For this, we used the marker node `TupleCandidate`.
-An expression without parentheses will translated as-is by the `expressions` pass, but for an expression with parentheses we add this `TupleCandidate` node as a marker to indicate to later passes that the expression might be a tuple expression.
+An expression without parentheses will be translated as-is by the `expressions` pass, but for an expression with parentheses we add this `TupleCandidate` node as a marker to indicate to later passes that the expression might be a tuple expression.
 The advantage of doing this is that all the other passes treat `TupleCandidate` as an unknown unary operator (in our case, with the lowest precedence), and parse all the other operators as usual while preserving the marker.

 Adding the marker looks like this, replacing the original Infix `Paren` parsing rule in the `expressions` pass: